tiennvcs/myblog/content/ielts/introduction_to_ielts.md

 ## IELTS Speaking test
 ---
 You will speak with an examiner in 11 to 14 minutes.
 The test contains 3 parts and you should speak naturally and natively as much as possible.
-The first part (Part I) is the start-up so the examiner  just asks you some questions about yourself such as *Tell me about your hometown?*, *Do you work or study?*, *What is the most interesting thing in _your hometown_?*.
+The first part (Part I) is the start-up so the examiner  just asks you some questions about yourself such as *Tell me about your hometown?*, *Do you work or study?*, *What is the most interesting thing in your hometown?*.
 And then, you will move to part II where you will be given a cue card including a topic and some suggestions and you must talk about it in no longer than 2 minutes.
 For example, *Describe a game or sport you enjoy playing*.
 And in the final part (Part 3), you and the examiner will discuss more deeply the topic given in Part II.
 Of course, you answer the questions of the examiner.

 -----